khalilmcfarlane/GenshinBot/README.md

 # GenshinBot
-Discord bot for Genshin Impact news
+Discord bot for character birthdays in the game Genshin Impact.
+This is best paired with some sort of cron job so as to not constantly eat up your PC's resources.

-## Ideas
+# Setup
-1. Scrape Genshin twitter page for news
+## Dependencies:
-2. Scrape official genshin site
+   1. pip install requests
-3. Use Genshin API (https://github.com/genshindev/api?tab=readme-ov-file) to store birthdays
+   2. pip install discord.py
-   1. Store character name, image, bday in object?
+### Setup
-   2. Back up in DB?
+1. Run python genshin_bot.py
-   3.
+   1. Add/remove functions to fit what you want to send to channel.